 Social media replaces physical interactions between friends and family members.
 So instead of just liking someone’s posts, meet them up for a dinner or once in a while, give them a call.
 You will find that you make deeper connections.

 Also, physical activities will engage the mind in something other than your phone.
 The human body is made to move.
 Intense physical activity releases endorphins in your body, which are the “feel good” hormones – a great alternative to dopamine.

 Even if you just do a five or ten-minute walk around the house or stretch your body from top to bottom, you will feel better than by checking your phone.

 Your life will improve drastically once you free yourself from the clutches of social media.
 You will see that you are able to sleep better.
 Your anxiety will come down and you will start being more present in your relationships.

-One of our Reboot bootcamp participants, Apoorba, found that after the digital detox he was able to spend more time with his daughter and other family members.
+One of our Undistractable bootcamp participants, Apoorba, found that after the digital detox he was able to spend more time with his daughter and other family members.
 Isn’t it a goal worth striving for – to spend time with family and friends, rather than on social media?

 Social media is designed for entrapment.
 It isn’t a matter to be embarrassed about, even if you do find yourself habituated to using it.
 The important part is to act.